Karren Brady resigns from her role as West Ham vice-chair after 16 years

 Karren Brady has resigned from her position as vice-chair of West Ham United after 16 years.
 She joined the club’s board in January 2010 and announced her departure following a recent match where West Ham drew against Crystal Palace, leaving the team just two points above the Premier League relegation zone.

-Brady highlighted the UEFA Europa Conference League victory as the pinnacle of her time at West Ham.
-She stated, “Together we have achieved remarkable milestones, but the highlight for me will always be lifting the UEFA Europa Conference League trophy — a moment that will stay with me forever.”
+During her time at West Ham, Brady faced significant criticism from fans amid the club’s struggles.
+In her statement to the Times, she acknowledged the challenges faced during her tenure and expressed gratitude for the relationships formed at the club.
+Brady highlighted the UEFA Europa Conference League victory as the pinnacle of her time at West Ham, stating, “Together we have achieved remarkable milestones, but the highlight for me will always be lifting the UEFA Europa Conference League trophy — a moment that will stay with me forever.”

 Daniel Kretinsky, West Ham’s joint-chair, acknowledged Brady’s contributions, noting her role in key developments such as the long-term contract for the London Stadium and the record transfer of Declan Rice.
 He emphasized that her efforts have been essential to the club’s growth.

-Source: Original report
+Original report

 Leave a Comment